JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

 #### For BAs/PMs

-These are excellent and comprehensive questions for a BA/PM interview preparation.
+These are excellent and comprehensive questions for a **BA/PM interview preparation**.

 They cover core competencies essential for success in both roles.